folio-org/raml-module-builder/README.md

 See the [Vert.x Async PostgreSQL Client Configuration documentation](https://vertx.io/docs/vertx-mysql-postgresql-client/java/#_configuration) for the details.

+The environment variable `DB_MAXPOOLSIZE` sets the maximum number of concurrent connections for a tenant that one module instance opens.
+They are only opened if needed.
+If all connections for a tenant are in use further requests for that tenant will wait until one connnection becomes free.
+Other tenants and other instances of a module are unaffected.
+The default is 4.

 The environment variable `DB_CONNECTIONRELEASEDELAY` sets the delay in milliseconds after which an idle connection is closed.
+A connection becomes idle if the query ends, it is not idle if it is waiting for a response.
 Use 0 to keep idle connections open forever.
 RMB's default is one minute (60000 ms).

 The environment variable `DB_EXPLAIN_QUERY_THRESHOLD` is not observed by Postgres itself, but is a value - in milliseconds - that triggers query